 Swimming Skin Concerns

-The warm summer sun makes the local swimming spot the perfect place to spend your summer.
+The warm sun makes the local swimming spot the perfect place to spend your time outdoors .
 Diving into the cool waters provides much needed relief from the sun’s rays, but could also expose your skin to some pretty serious conditions.

 While no concrete scientific evidence exists to link the spread of molluscum contagiosum, a viral skin infection, with the use of a public pool, there is a lot of anecdotal evidence.
 Molluscum can be found in up to 10 percent of the pediatric population and is spread through direct contact of infected skin and objects.